 Tracking completion: Licensees may track educational hours on an

 OMB record keeping form.
 During license renewal (annually or biennially depending on the license), licensees will attest to completing the required hours by checking a box and reporting the number of hours obtained.
 The OMB will audit for compliance every other renewal cycle with the first audit being conducted during the Fall 2023 renewal cycle.
 The cultural competency audit will be included within the existing audit for CME compliance.
 Beginning in 2023 and every other renewal cycle thereafter, audited licensees will be asked to also produce documentation of their cultural competency educational experiences.
 Documentation may be a course certificate, the OMB record keeping form, or other documentation.

-Fall 2023: For the first audit period during the Fall 2023 renewal cycle, licensees will be requried to report 2 hours of cultural competency education.
-Licensees may report hours for courses or experiences completed during the calender year starting January 1, 2021.
+Fall 2023: For the first audit period during the Fall 2023 renewal cycle, licensees will be required to report 2 hours of cultural competency education.
+Licensees may report hours for courses or experiences completed during the calendar year starting January 1, 2021.

 Continuing Education Resources